About

 Learning Objectives:

-- Identify opportunities for further professional development
+• Identify opportunities for lifelong learning and professional development

 Base Corp Learning Systems